'No, ma’am, I’m telling you I am scared for my own life': 911 calls reveal new details in investigation of student found dead in trunk

-HIGH POINT, N.C. — 911 calls were released in relation to a North Carolina man who was arrested in Tennessee with the body of a 19-year-old High Point University student in his car.
+HIGH POINT, N.C. — A call to 911 was released in relation to a North Carolina man who was arrested in Tennessee with the body of a 19-year-old High Point University student in his car.

 A woman from Kingsport, Tennessee called High Point police.
 According to the call, she had just left the Kingsport Police Department reporting a murder that happened in North Carolina.